jarmatys/CMS/ReadMe.md

 }
 ```

 **INFO**: CloudinarySettings, SlackSettings, SendinblueSettings are optionals but recommended to fully functionality.
+If you do not want to use the functionality, remove the sections from secrets.json

 **Video instruction**: [Youtube instructions](https://youtube.com) (PL)